RobotLearning/traj-gen-and-tracking/README.md

 ROADMAP

-- Train Bounce and contact models
-- Train contact model based on step 3 and step 2
-- Train EKF on ball data with EM to find C and g
-- Get viable velocities based on Miki's code
-- Test stochastic maximum principle in SL
+- Test optimal traj gen in SL and real robot

-- Write down draft for Table Tennis Performance Criterion
+Robot list:
+- Experiment with Ballgun fixed.
+- Correct initial conditions of zero-phase filtering and test in MATLAB with ILC [filtfilt is available in SL]
+- Implement/Learn RDMP first in MATLAB and then in SL

 MATLAB/SL list:
+- implement ball-racket contact inside the Ball class
+- kinematics calibration with ball-racket trajectories using camera?
+- how to make a new thread for optimization?
 - ATLAS/BLAS library integration with SL (wrapper?)

+ILC/control notes:
 - How does aILC perform based on updated Kalman filter code
 - test performance of ILC with linearization at each iteration
 - Why does ILC learning with feedback generate zero Finv?
-- Try IDM as fb in MATLAB
 - Test LQG and iLQR, DDP on MATLAB
 - Implement REPS, PI2 algorithms on MATLAB, variational Bayes
 - Articulate inverse dynamics in MATLAB does not match to SL! [in SL it is as good as NE] implement the test function in MATLAB that checks for differences
 - Why are two tracking LQRs not exactly the same (at the end)?
   [maybe R dependence is not correct, index difference?]

-Robot list:
-- Experiment with Ballgun fixed.
-- Correct initial conditions of zero-phase filtering and test in MATLAB with ILC [filtfilt is available in SL]
-- Implement/Learn RDMP first in MATLAB and then in SL

 Extensions:
 - (Guilherme) Extrapolating ILC.
 Boosting ILC with weak learners?